Art of Europe: Modern art

 Édouard Manet, Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir, were all involved in the Impressionist movement.
-As a direct outgrowth of Impressionism came the development of Post-Impressionism.
+As a direct outgrowth of Impressionism, Post-Impressionism developed.
 Paul Cézanne, Vincent van Gogh, Paul Gauguin, Georges Seurat are the best known Post-Impressionists.

 Following the Impressionists and the Post-Impressionists came Fauvism, often considered the first "modern" genre of art.
-Just as the Impressionists revolutionized light, so did the fauvists rethink color, painting their canvases in bright, wild hues.
+Just as the Impressionists revolutionized light, so did the Fauvists rethink color, painting their canvases in bright, wild hues.
 After the Fauvists, modern art began to develop in all its forms, ranging from Expressionism, concerned with evoking emotion through objective works of art, to Cubism, the art of transposing a four-dimensional reality onto a flat canvas, to Abstract art.
-These new art forms pushed the limits of traditional notions of "art" and corresponded to the similar rapid changes that were taking place in human society, technology, and thought.
+These new art forms pushed the limits of traditional notions of "art" and corresponded to the rapid changes taking place in human society, technology, and thought.

 Surrealism is often classified as a form of Modern Art.
 However, the Surrealists themselves have objected to the study of surrealism as an era in art history, claiming that it oversimplifies the complexity of the movement (which they say is not an artistic movement), misrepresents the relationship of surrealism to aesthetics, and falsely characterizes ongoing surrealism as a finished, historically encapsulated era.
 Other forms of Modern art (some of which border on Contemporary art) include: